-Yes, in ecommerce, there is WooCommerce (the tree) and the others (the forest).
-It must be said that the famous ecommerce plugin takes a lot of space.
+Yes, in e-commerce, there is WooCommerce (the tree) and the others (the forest).
+It must be said that the famous e-commerce plugin is an attention-grabber.

-Unavoidable, it is simply the most used solution across the planet to design an online store.
+Irreplaceable, it is one the most-used solutions across the planet to design an online store.

-However, it is not the only ecommerce plugin on the market.
+However, it’s not the only e-commerce plugin on the market.
 Not to mention the other tools at your disposal, if we go outside the WordPress ecosystem.

-If WooCommerce is firmly rooted in the landscape and makes quite a lot of shade to the competition, it does not always represent the ideal solution to create an ecommerce site.
+If WooCommerce is firmly rooted in the landscape and tends to overshadow the competition, that doesn’t mean it’s always the best solution for creating an e-commerce site.

 In order to help you see more clearly in this dense landscape, this article presents 12 WooCommerce alternatives, with a perspective on each one: are they suitable for you?